 St. Louis prosecutor Kim Gardner scorched online after execution-style shooting of homeless man

-Missouri AG says shooting of homeless David Saldana allegedly by Deshawn Thomas further shows 'immediate need to address violent crime in St. Louis'
+Missouri AG says alleged shooting of homeless man David Saldana by suspect Deshawn Thomas further shows 'immediate need to address violent crime in St. Louis'

 St. Louis Circuit Attorney Kim Gardner was torched online after a video went viral showing a suspect fatally shoot a homeless man execution-style in broad daylight in the Missouri city.